Julie Madison: The New 52

 In "The New 52" (a 2011 reboot of the DC Comics universe), Julie Madison debuts in the beginning of the "Savage City" storyline, the final act of "Zero Year".
 There she only appears in a flashback/dream sequence, in which she is dating Bruce, who is one of her classmates.
 She reappears in the last issue of the storyline, this time in the present time, as she has moved back to Gotham and wants to be reunited with Bruce.
 Alfred imagines what it would be like if Bruce and Julie got together and made a family, allowing Bruce to have a life beyond Batman.
 Bruce can't meet with Julie because he is busy with crime fighting, much to Alfred's displeasure.

 In Batman (vol. 2) #43, Julie is the head of a clinic for underprivileged youth that Bruce Wayne is helping to finance and manage.
 After the events of Batman: Endgame - which sees Bruce having been left with no memories of his life as Batman after his last battle with the Joker - Bruce has begun a relationship with Julie and works for her in the clinic.
 Together, they visit Wayne Manor, which Geri Powers has purchased and returned to Bruce, only to be attacked by the Riddler, Mr. Freeze, and Clayface.
 In the course of their relationship, Julie reveals that her father was a former gunrunner who likely sold Joe Chill the gun that he used to kill Bruce's parents, but Bruce maintains that it doesn't matter, even expressing a desire to marry her.
-When Bruce remembers his past as Batman and concludes that he must restore his memories, Julie helps Alfred complete the process that will restore Bruce's memories of Batman at the cost of destroying all the memories he gained during his amnesia, accepting that Gotham needs Batman more than she needs Bruce and considering it appropriate in a twisted way that she should 'end' Bruce Wayne's life just as her father contributed to his original end by selling Chill the gun.
+When Bruce deduces his past as Batman and concludes that he must restore his memories to stop the attack of new villain Mister Bloom, Julie helps Alfred complete the process that will restore Bruce's memories of his life as Batman at the cost of destroying all the memories he gained during his amnesia.
+She expresses acceptance of the fact that Gotham needs Batman more than she needs Bruce, considering it appropriate in a twisted way that she should 'end' Bruce Wayne's new life just as her father contributed to his original end by selling Chill the gun that killed the Waynes.